About the Complaint Process

 It may take only a few days or a year or more.
 It depends on how complicated your complaint is (eg, whether it is about several different providers) and how long it takes us to get the information we need.

-We plan to contact you with an update on the progress of your complaint approximately every 10 weeks.
+We plan to contact you with an update on the progress of your complaint approximately every three months.

 If you are complaining for someone else, it helps if you show HDC that they support you in making the complaint and are happy for you to receive their personal health information.